arkodeepsen/seeyuh/README.md

 ---

 ## 📄 **License**
-This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
-See the LICENSE file for the full terms.
-In short, this means:
+This project is licensed under the [GNU Affero General Public License v3.0 (AGPLv3)](./LICENSE).
+See the linked LICENSE file for the full terms.
+In short:
 - You may use, study, and modify the code.
 - If you distribute the software or make it available over a network, you must make the complete corresponding source code available under the same license (AGPLv3).
-- This license is intentionally strict about sharing changes and network use; read LICENSE for full legal text.
+- This license is intentionally strict about sharing changes and network use; read the LICENSE file for the full legal text.

 ---